cloudwatt/applications/bundle-trusty-tomcat7/README_EN.md

 ## Episode eight: Tomcat 7

-For this seventh episode, we doubled back and prepared a classic: Tomcat 7.
+For this eighth episode, we doubled back and prepared a classic: Tomcat 7.

 ## Preparations